lino-levan/astral/README.md

 ## BYOB - Bring Your Own Browser

 Essentially the process is as simple as running a chromium-like binary with the following flags:

 ```
-chromium --remote-debugging-port=<SOME_PORT> \
+chromium --remote-debugging-port=1337 \
 --headless=new \
 --no-first-run \
 --password-store=basic \